• 10.00am - 5.30pm

 Japan strikes

-On 7 December 1941, the Japanese attacked the American naval base at Pearl Harbour in Hawaii and later declared war on Britain and the United States.
+On 7 December 1941, the Japanese attacked the American naval base at Pearl Harbour in Hawaii and then declared war on Britain and the United States.
 The British colony of Hong Kong was attacked the next day.
 It surrendered on 25 December.

 Japanese forces had already occupied French Indo-China (now Vietnam, Cambodia and Laos) in 1940, and had been fighting in China since 1937.